August 21, 1820 – James Thomas Ward born in Georgetown, D.C.

 1890 – Addition to Main Hall built and is named for Joshua Hering, charter member of the Board of Trustees; the addition included a library room on the second floor.
 Hering Hall is razed in 1959.

-1890 – Misao Tsune Hirata, the first foreign student, graduates; she returned to her native Japan where she was a missionary.
+1890 – Hirata Tsune, the first international student, graduates; she returned to her native Japan where she was a missionary.

-Misao Tsune Hirata is seen here in kimono at the new Library, circa 1890.
+Hirata Tsune is seen here in kimono at the new Library, circa 1890.

 1891 – Football introduced.